swiftlang/swift-community-hosted-continuous-integration/README.md

    * AArch64 for Ubuntu 16.04
    * Android
    * macOS 10.13 for TensorFlow
    * Ubuntu 16.04 with a GPU for TensorFlow
+   * Debian 9.5

 ## Add Nodes